surrealwaffle/bsp_exorcist/README.md

 the BSP are not correctly split, then phantom BSP occurs where that assumption does not hold, resulting in excess area being attributed to surfaces.

-In the case of the well-known Danger Canyon ramp phantom BSP, excess surface area is is generated where there is no surface.
+In the case of the well-known Danger Canyon ramp phantom BSP, excess surface area is generated where there is no surface.
 Such instances of phantom BSP can be corrected by testing the vector against the surface to verify that the vector actually intersects the surface.